Agile acquisition response keeps C-130s in the air

 |0

-This work, Agile acquisition response keeps C-130s in the air [Image 2 of 2], by Natalie Skelton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Agile acquisition response keeps C-130s in the air, by Natalie Skelton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT